 In order to treat stiff and painful joints, you need to explain the condition properly to the doctor.
 Knowing exact details like the type, nature and severity of the pain can help in proper diagnosis.
 Take care!

-Disclaimer: This article is meant for informational purposes only and should not be used as a substitute for medical consultation.
+Disclaimer: This is for informational purposes only and should not be used as a substitute for medical consultation.